prs-prabodh/CodeMate/README.md

-<a href='https://cooper.pythonanywhere.com/codemate'># CodeMate</a>
+# CodeMate
 An online code editor with syntax highlighting and code sharing features, built with Ace Editor.
 Django framework is used for backend.
-This is a personal project.
+This is a personal project. <a href='https://cooper.pythonanywhere.com/codemate'> CodeMate </a>
 <br />
 <br />